Crypt0zauruS/goerli-whitelist-app/README.md

 Practice, practice, practice !!
 They use QuickNode to deploy the smart contract, but I choose Alchemy to deploy it on the Goerli testnet.

-For the Next/React part, I've decided to keep the exact code from the tutorial because:

-- Their comments are very useful to understand the code, learn and memorize it.
-- I have made others projects with React and I wanted to spend time to learn the solidity part.

 You can find my deployed dApp [here](https://goerli-whitelist-app.vercel.app//).